 Do You Need to Hire a Chicago Rideshare Accident Attorney?

 Although Uber and Lyft provide up to $1 million in liability insurance coverage to pay for rideshare injuries and deaths, recovering compensation is not always easy.
 These insurance companies regularly deny claims or minimize payouts to injured rideshare passengers.
 In the past few years, Uber accident attorneys have seen hundreds of personal injury claims and civil lawsuits filed by rideshare passengers across the country.
 If you suffered injuries in an Uber or Lyft crash in Illinois, and the insurance company is not handling your claim to your satisfaction, a Chicago rideshare accident attorney may be able to help.
-In addition to gathering witness statements and other evidence to help prove your case, your lawyer will negotiate with the insurance company on your behalf.
+In addition to gathering witness statements and other evidence to help prove your case, your car accident lawyer will negotiate with the insurance company on your behalf.
 If Uber or Lyft’s insurance company still refuses to agree to a fair settlement, your attorney will represent you in court to ensure your recovery is maximized.